 Whatever N believed he was imagining or experiencing was a fiction.

 The proverbial gun was pointing at his head, but N’s only concern at that time was for his ego.
 It had plagued him all his life and now he had to lose it.
 He had lost his ego on several previous occasions, losing his mind in the process, and his faculties, and all his instincts.
 He had imposed his selfish desires on others and in turn they had reciprocated, manipulated and abused him.
 The egotistical bullshit they spouted was sickening.
 They imposed their selfish desires and he responded with equal parts pride and vanity.
 Their desire to control went unabated.
 Particularly, they utilised the weapon of violence to perpetrate their crimes.
-Everything that went on between the participants in this game all belonged to the Apparatus.
+Everything that went on between the participants in this game was facilitated by the Apparatus.

 The small print failed to list the address of the suppliers.
 Somewhere along the food chain, lurking in the shadows, their identity was quite unknown.
 N’s psychopathy experiment had revealed a wound which was a mark of sin and evil and therefore unreal.